-Derrida sees Margueritte’s mime-drama as “an epigraph”, “an hors d’oéuvre”, “a seed”, “a seminal infiltration”, speaking less to Mallarmé, and more to the conceptualization of “systematic treatise on the textual graft”.
-(Dissemination 202) Beyond the “principal or capital text” and beside” the author’s proper name and title” there is, Derrida argues, “an epigraph” a space for a “a third proper name” a derivative streaming, if you wish, of Margueritte ‘Mallarméanism’.
-(Dissemination 203) There is, however, no third name as such.
-Instead, the figure of that denoted third name is in the form of Guatier Pierrot Posthume.
-(Dissemination 203) A shift in focus, perhaps, but one that Derrida sees as necessary for grafting singularity in the miming unfold of a murder.
-The murder subtitles a critical appreciation reinscribing on blankness a contentious bureau ‘grafted onto the arborescence of another text.”
-(Dissemination 202)
+Derrida sees Marguerite’s mime-drama as “an epigraph,” “an hors d’oeuvre,” “a seed,” “a seminal infiltration,” speaking less to Mallarmé and more to the conceptualization of a “systematic treatise on the textual graft”.
+Beyond the “principal or capital text” and beside “the author’s proper name and title,” there is, Derrida argues, “an epigraph,” a space for a “a third proper name,” a derivation, if you wish, of Marguerite’s “Mallarméanism”.
+There is, however, no third name as such.
+Instead, the figure of that denoted third name takes the form of Gautier’s Pierrot Posthume.
+A shift in focus, perhaps, but one that Derrida sees as necessary for grafting singularity in the unfolding of a mime-murder.
+The murder subtitles a critical appreciation, reinscribing on blankness a contentious bureau “grafted onto the arborescence of another text”.

-Mallarmé, a text ‘marked in -proposition’, a calculable incision, a present epigraph in ‘grafting’.
-In short “cross references” that addresses the ruminated futility of “bibliographical research”, “source studies” inside the Mallarmé text.
-(Dissemination 205) There is, thereby, as Derrida argues “no more “inside” inferences than can properly be said by Mallarmé.”
-In Mallamré, as Derrida argues, “the imitator in the last instance has no imitate, the signifier has not signified, the sign having in no instant a referent, their operation is no longer comprehended within the process of truth but on the contrary they comprehend it.”
-(Dissemination 207) The effect of this “specular doubling” on analysis, on “the movement of truth”, “the adequation scales the present and extend the Mallarméan text to the broader limits of a simulacrum.
-The residual Hegelian /platonic resonances, later re-inscribes in the text of Mimique, the fluidity or the fluency of indented dis -appropriation.
+Mallarmé, a text “marked in proposition,” a calculable incision, a present epigraph in “grafting,” via short “cross-references” that address the ruminated futility of “bibliographical research” and “source studies” on the Mallarmé text.
+There is, thereby, as Derrida argues “no more ‘inside’ inferences than can properly be said by Mallarmé”.
+In Mallarmé, as Derrida argues, “the imitator in the last instance has no imitate, the signifier has not signified, the sign having in no instant a referent, their operation is no longer comprehended within the process of truth but on the contrary they comprehend it”.
+The effect of this “specular doubling” on analysis, on “the movement of truth,” the adequation scales the present and extends the Mallarméan text to the broader limits of a simulacrum.
+The residual Hegelian /Platonic resonances later re-inscribe the fluidity or the fluency of indented disappropriation on the text of Mimique.

 The “cipher of pirouettes prolonged toward another motif” is, like the whole of the text, ciphered to the second power.
 This is remarked by its cipher in that, while disengaging the dancer’s pirouette as a cipher or hieroglyphic, it also enciphers the sign “pirouette,” which it causes to pirouette or turn upon itself like a top, this time designating the movement of the sign itself.
-The cipher of pirouette is also a pirouette as a cipher, as the movement of the signifier that refers, through the fiction of this or that visible dancing pirouette, to another pirouetting signifier, another “pirouette.
+The cipher of pirouette is also a pirouette as a cipher, as the movement of the signifier that refers, through the fiction of this or that visible dancing pirouette, to another pirouetting signifier, another “pirouette.”
 In this way, the pirouette, like the dancer’s pointed toe, is always just about to pierce with a sign, with the sharp bit of nothing, the page of the book or the virginal intimacy of the vellum.
-(Dissemination 240) “

-The work of unrealization” as Derrida puts it, concerns time not temporality.
-(Dissemination 233) Nuanced “supreme spasm” illuminates boundaries points” that dwells on the interrogative site, in auxiliary -monument/ing to the edifices in untimely disregard to the matter in question.
-(206) What becomes “the internal” de-facto of the mime, Derrida argues, intuitively remorse an unavoidable “internal practice of spacing.”
-Supplementarity then, is not a Rousseauic “unilateral movement” of inside/out, but as Derrida continues to argue “it is the excess of a signifier …, in its own inside, make up (for) space and repeats the opening.”
-(Dissemination 235) Mallarméan ‘spacing’ introduces the question of the law governing the theatrical and literature to their respective effects and induces the “i” calligraphing writing prior to any unrealization.
-Mallarmé “i” s:
+The work of “unrealization,” as Derrida puts it, concerns time, not temporality.
+The nuanced “supreme spasm” illuminates boundary points that dwell on the interrogative site, serving as an auxiliary monument to the edifices in untimely disregard of the matter in question.
+What becomes “the internal” de facto of the mime, Derrida argues, intuitively reflects an unavoidable “internal practice of spacing.”
+Supplementarity then, is not a Rousseauistic “unilateral movement” of inside/outside, but, as Derrida continues to argue, “it is the excess of a signifier […], in its own inside, makes up (for) space and repeats the opening”.
+Mallarméan “spacing” introduces the question of the law governing the theatrical and literature to their respective effects and induces the “i” that calligraphs writing prior to any unrealization.
+On Mallarmé’s “i”: